 The Nitty Gritty

 A picture is worth 1,000 words, right?
 Feast your eyes on this example.
 The dial is 100% perfect – not a stray marking or blemish to be found, and all the lume plots are full and matching in color.
 The case is sharp, has zero corrosion or deposits that built up over the years, and the caseback still has the original “6239” sticker on the back.
 It’s very apparent that this example spent most of its life in a safety deposit box, and when adhering to the mantra of “condition, condition, condition,” I don’t think it’s possible to do much better than this.
 If you need a “baby blue” Daytona to compare future examples against, I would humbly submit this as the gold standard.
-Man, this little kid doesn’t even realize how lucky it will be one day, does it?!
+Man, Baz Jr. doesn’t even realize how lucky he’ll be one day, does he?!